Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 ____

-.. [#fn-1] Typically, for the AEE – quantized weights and quantized activations.
+.. [#fn-1] Typically, for the Akida harware – quantized weights and quantized
+           activations.
 .. [#fn-2] The spike value depends on the intensity of the potential, see the
-           `AEE documentation <aee.html>`_ for details on the activation.
+           `Akida documentation <aee.html>`_ for details on the activation.
 .. [#fn-3] Parallel layers and "residual" connections are currently not
            supported.
 .. [#fn-4] Sparsity refers to the fraction of both weights and activations with